Why Math is Often Misunderstood (and How to Prevent Falling Behind at the Start of the New School Year)

 As parents, we want to see our children thrive this school year, and that includes math class.
 But math is one of those subjects that students often either love or find incredibly challenging and frustrating.

-Since math is often misunderstood and causes a lot of student anxiety, we asked our Math Tutor and Program Manager, Susan Poppiti, J.D., to weigh in.
-Susan explains why it’s so important to ensure that students, who don’t have a strong math foundation at the start of the school year, have a support system in place to prevent falling further behind.
+Since math is often misunderstood and causes a lot of school-related anxiety, we put together some math FAQs.
+Read why it’s so important to ensure that students who don’t have a strong math foundation at the start of the school year have a support system in place to prevent falling further behind.

 Can you explain what a “cumulative subject” is and why it’s so easy for a student to fall behind in math?

 Math is cumulative in the sense that topics build on previous topics.
-If a student hasn’t mastered foundational concepts, then it becomes challenging for the student to understand more complex content.
+If a student hasn’t mastered foundational concepts, it becomes challenging to understand more complex content.
 For example, if a student doesn’t understand how to identify a common denominator, how will the student eliminate the denominators in a rational equation?

 A student may compensate for a knowledge gap by memorizing examples or patterns, which will only cause the student to fall behind.
 A deep understanding of concepts must occur in order for the student to apply mathematical ideas to future problems.